Ryan Mmaee

-Ryan Mmaee A'Nwambeben Kabir (ريان ماي; born 1 November 1997) is a professional footballer who plays as a forward for Omonia.
+Ryan Mmaee A'Nwambeben Kabir (ريان ماي; born 1 November 1997) is a professional footballer who plays as a forward for Liga MX club Atlas.
 Born in Belgium, he represents Morocco internationally.

 Mmaee began his professional career in 2015 with Standard Liège, making his debut at the age of 17.
 Disagreements with the club management saw him loaned out to Waasland-Beveren and Danish side AGF.
 He moved to Cyprus in 2019 joining AEL Limassol.
 After scoring 17 goals in 2020–21 he earned a move to Hungarian champions Ferencváros in July 2021.
 He spent two seasons with Ferencváros, winning back-to-back league titles and a Magyar Kupa before signing for English side Stoke City in July 2023.

 Club career

 Early life and career

-Mmaee was born in Geraardsbergen, Belgium to a Cameroonian father Nwambebeg Mmaee, and a Moroccan mother Fatima.
+Mmaee was born in Geraardsbergen, Belgium to a Cameroonian-French father Nwambebeg Mmaee, and a Moroccan mother Fatima.
 After his birth, his family moved to Sint-Pieters-Leeuw.
 At school, he studied mathematical sciences at the Royal Athenaeum in Halle.
 It was in Sint-Pieters-Leeuw that Mmaee began playing football, with the amateur club KV Zuun.
 A year later, he enrolled in the academy of RWDM Brussels.
 In 2010, he joined Gent.
 Three years later, he joined Standard Liège with his brother Samy Mmaee.